wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 ![Custom Record ID](/assets/images/connectors/quick-base/csv-import-custom-id-mapped.png)

 Based on the provided IDs, Quick Base will decide whether to create or update records.
 The rule is that for each CSV row:
-- If ID is empty, `create` a new Quick Base record.
+- If ID is empty or doesn't exist in Quick Base, `create` a new Quick Base record.
-- If ID is present, search for the matching record ID in Quick Base then `update` that record.
-If no matching record ID is found in Quick Base, that CSV row will `fail`.
+- If ID is present and exists in Quick Base, `update` that record.

 ### If your Quick Base table uses custom key field
 ![Quick Base Custom Record ID](/assets/images/connectors/quick-base/qb-custom-record-id.png)